Supermodel Jerry Hall cites ‘irreconcilable differences’ in Murdoch divorce filing

 Ms Hall’s lawyer, Ronald F Brot, states in the paperwork that the couple got married on 4 March 2016, but that the date of their separation is listed as “TBD.”
 Mr Murdoch has 30 days to file a response via his own legal team.

-The couple tied the knot at St Brides Church in London in March 2016.
-It has been reported that she filed for divorce just hours after Mr Murdoch emailed her as she waited in London for him to tell her that their marriage was over.
+The couple tied the knot at St Bride’s Church in London in March 2016.

-Ms Hall has been left “heartbroken” and “devastated” by the breakdown of her marriage, and blames Mr Murdoch’s adult children for the split, according to the news outlet.
+The Mail reports that Ms Hall filed for divorce just hours after Mr Murdoch emailed her to tell her the marriage was over.
+She claims to have told friends she is “heartbroken” and “devastated” by the dissolution of the marriage and blames Mr Murdoch’s adult children for the split, according to the news outlet.

-She reportedly told a friend, “I still love him.
-I am devastated.”

-Court papers state that Ms Hall’s current home is Mr Murdoch’s $37m, 13-acre vineyard in Bel Air, California.
+Court papers state that Ms Hall’s current home is Mr Murdoch’s 13-acre vineyard in Bel Air, California, thought to be worth about $37m (£30.5m).

 Ms Hall was previously in a long-term relationship with Rolling Stones rocker Mick Jagger, with whom she shares four children: Elizabeth, 38, James, 36, Georgia May, 30, and Gabriel, 24.